LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Experimental setup

-The Cambridge-driving Labeled Video Database (CamVid) \cite{BrostowSFC:ECCV08,Brostow2009} is a collection of videos with labels, captured from the perspective of a driving automobile.
-In total, 700 labeled frames are supplied at a resolution of $960\times 720$.
-The data is split into 367 training images, 100 validation images, and 233 test images.
-As the CamVid dataset contains few input images, we combined the training and validation datasets and trained for a fixed 500 epochs.
-Similar to other papers that apply CNNs to CamVid \cite{Brostow2009, badrinarayanan2017segnet, paszke2016enet}, we use 11 classes representing various roadside objects, and a single class representing unlabeled pixels (see Figure \ref{fig:circlesquareimage}).

-We used median frequency balancing \cite{eigen2015predicting} to balance classes for training, and set the class weight for \emph{unlabeled} to zero.
-During training, we used data augmentation by randomly cropping and randomly (horizontally) flipping input images.
-Similar to other papers, experimental results on the CamVid dataset are quantified using mean Intersection-over-Union (mIoU) \cite{badrinarayanan2017segnet,paszke2016enet}.
-As a starting point for pruning, we trained an MS-D network with 150 layers with an mIoU of 0.5183, a ResNet50 with an mIoU of 0.7075, and a U-Net4 with an mIoU of 0.6534.
+The X-ray CT dataset consists of 9216 training, 2048 validation, and 1536 test images.
+As in \cite{rtsegmpaper}, we use the F1-score to quantify results.
+As a starting point for pruning, we trained a 100-layer MS-D network with a 0.88 F1-score, ResNet50 with a 0.85 F1-score, and U-Net4 with a 0.88 F1-score.
+As in \cite{paszke2016enet}, experimental results on the CamVid dataset are quantified using mean Intersection-over-Union (mIoU).
+As a starting point for pruning, we trained a 150-layer MS-D with 0.52 mIoU, ResNet50 with 0.71 mIoU, and U-Net4 with 0.65 mIoU.
+More details on the datasets can be found in Appendix \ref{app:datasets}.